abcheng/pi_mp3_doorbell/README.md

 Image source: https://www.raspberrypi.org/documentation/usage/gpio/

 I used the bottom 2 pins, GPIO26 and ground and the code is setup for this.
-IF you want to use a different GPIO pin, change the pin variable in doorbell.sh and you should be golden.
+If you want to use a different GPIO pin, change the pin variable in doorbell.sh and you should be golden.

 This page explains how to control the 3.5mm jack through the command line: http://raspberrypi-aa.github.io/session3/audio.html#:~:text=To%20change%20the%20volume%2C%20run,Route%20or%20Playback%20Switch%20controls.